uwmadison-chm/quickshort/README.md

 # quickshort
-A very small Flask-based URL shortener.
-Biased towards making small-ish numbers of forgiving-to-type URLs, from flyers and handouts for human subjects studies.
+A shortener made for hand-typed URLs, from flyers and handouts for human subjects studies.
+Small, simple, does not require a database — shortened URLs and logs are stored in text files.
+Requires python 3.7 or higher.

 Removes any non-alphanumeric characters from incoming URLs, and changes everything to lower case.
-Passes URL parameters on to the destination.
-Stores redirects and hit counts in the filesystem — does not rely on a SQL database.

-Requires python 3.7.
+or logging, quickshort stores hit counts both as a single number and individual entries.

+A demo of this project is [available on Glitch](https://glitch.com/~quickshort-demo).

 ## Examples